-The DHCP can be enabled by accessing the iServer's web server and selecting Network option (refer to Section 4.4.2).
+The DHCP can be enabled by accessing the iServer's web server and selecting Network option (refer to Section 4.5.2).

-- 1. It is very important to communicate with the network administrator in order to understand the DHCP and its existing configurations on the host server, before enabling the DHCP on the iServer. - 2.
-The iServers are shipped with a default static IP address of 192.168.1.200 and Subnet Mask of 255.255.255.0.
+- It is very important to communicate with the network administrator in order to understand DHCP and its existing configurations on the host server, before enabling DHCP on the iServer. - 2.
+The iServers are shipped with a default static IP address of 192.168.1.200 and Subnet Mask of 255.255.255.0. - 3.
+On Windows servers where DHCP and DNS are separate functions it's very important to configure DHCP server to communicate with DNS in order for the iServer's Host Name to correctly respond.
+If you cannot access the iServer using its Host Name, please contact your network administrator to make sure DHCP and DNS servers are linked together.